-- Click <Append Strategy> to add the runs from the strategy calculation. - Apex4 did automatically add two <Fast Scans>, one with 1 second exposure per degree, using dynamic mode (orange colour code in Scan Options).
+- Click < Append Strategy > to add the runs from the strategy calculation. - Apex5 did automatically add two <Fast Scans> (for triclinic: four), one with 1 second exposure per degree, using dynamic mode (orange colour code in Scan Options).
 One uses an attenuator (a thin metal foil automatically moved into the beam path during the measurement to further diminish extremely intense reflections; dark green colour code in Scan Options).
-Fast Scans are often not needed when using the copper wavelength instrument (the PhotonIII detector has a sufficiently large dynamic range to avoid large numbers of saturated diffraction spots).
+Fast Scans (and especially the attenuated fast scan) are often not needed when using the copper wavelength instrument (the PhotonIII detector has a sufficiently large dynamic range to avoid large numbers of saturated diffraction spots).
 If you think the Fast Scans are not needed, highlight the line of the Fast Scan with a left mouse click.
-Then right mouse click the line number and select <Delete> from the options. - If you chose to use the Fast Scan, edit the exposure time for the fast scan to be about ten times less exposure time / degree than for the other low angle runs.
+Then right mouse click the line number and select <Delete> from the options. - If you chose to use Fast Scans, edit the exposure time for the fast scan to be about ten times less exposure time / degree than for the other low angle runs.
 The fastest scan rate is 1 second per degree.
 If a faster rate is needed, keep the fast scan that uses the attenuator.

-Figure 20, Experiment setup window with one Fast Scan and a typical strategy as determined by <Data Collection Strategy>
+Figure 22, Experiment setup window with one Fast Scan and a typical strategy as determined by <Data Collection Strategy>